Sleuth About Town

 She had a new life.
 An agency.
 Friends.
-A new name.
+A wonderful life partner.

 Yes.
 A new life.

-It could be a better one, if she didn't have to carefully hide her past from everyone.
+It could be a better one, if she didn't have to carefully hide her past from him.
 She had to mind every word that came out of her mind.
-Every letter she received.
+Every letter they got.
 Every phone call...